 You can contact the Audiology department on telephone 01622 226198, between 8:30am and 4.30pm, Monday to Friday, or via email firstname.lastname@example.org.

-Please note: the telephone number receives a high volume of calls, therefore, we ask for your patience and apologise in advance for the delay in answering.
+The telephone number receives a high volume of calls, therefore, we ask for your patience and apologise in advance for any delay in answering.
 If you leave a message on the answer machine then a member of the team will aim to get back to you within 48 hours.
 Please have your hospital number/NHS number to hand when leaving a message.

-The Audiology department is located in Outpatients Zone 1 in Pembury Hospital and in the brown zone on the ground floor in Maidstone Hospital.
+The Audiology department is located in Outpatients Zone 1 at Tunbridge Wells Hospital and in the brown zone on the ground floor in Maidstone Hospital.

 - How to put the mould into your ear